Safiqur Rahman Kiran

+Md.
+Shafiqur Rahman(Kiron)

-Safiqur Rahman Kiran (সফিকুর রহমান কিরণ) is a Bangladesh Nationalist Party (BNP) politician and former member of parliament from Shariatpur-3.
+Md.
+Shafiqur Rahman (Kiron) (সফিকুর রহমান কিরণ) is a businessman, Bangladesh Nationalist Party (BNP) politician.
+He was the former member of parliament from Shariatpur-3 and a current member of Parliament from Shariatpur-2.

 Career

-Kiran was elected to parliament from Shariatpur-3 as a BNP candidate in the in the general election of 15 February 1996 and served in the member of the 6th Jatiya Sangsad.
-He is a former president of the Shariatpur District unit of the BNP.
+Kiron was elected to parliament from Shariatpur-3 as an independent candidate in the general election of 15 February 1996 and served in the member of the 6th Jatiya Sangsad.
+He is the current president of the Shariatpur District unit of the BNP, who is currently serving as the member of the 13th Jatiya Sangsad from Shariatpur-2 which took place in 12th February 2026.
 His rivalry with Jamal Sharif Hiru divided the district unit into two factions.
 He is a member of the central executive committee of the BNP.